 November 11.
 During the night, while they slept, the ships had crossed the International Dateline.
-On
+On Saturday,

-engines, its bow came out of the water, and it shot off in the direction of the smoke.
+came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that

 belonged to a friendly country.